 Names are self-explanatory as they enable you to open/close or create a new document/ blog post or template.

-This stores the list of recently accessed documents and folders so you can quickly open the last document you worked on.
+This stores the list of recently accessed documents and folders so you can quickly open the last record you worked on.

 This dialog box houses the master preferences for your document and controls your display and editing options.
-Here, the default setup will nicely do for most documents so you will need to alter this only on rare occasions.
-But do explore each dialogue when you’re more familiar, for an advanced understanding of Office Word.
+The default setup will do nicely for most documents, so you must alter this only on rare occasions.
+But explore each dialogue when you’re more familiar with an advanced understanding of Office Word.

 The HOME Tab